NLP-CISUC/TECo/README.md

 - Run 'teco_main.py'

 # Additional information
-- TECo is described in the research paper <i>TECo: Exploring Word Embeddings for Text Adaptation to a given Context</i>, included in the proceedings of the  <a href="http://computationalcreativity.net/iccc20/papers/ICCC20_Proceedings.pdf">11th International Conference on Computational Creativity</a>, which can be cited as follows:
+- TECo is described in two research papers:

+<i>TECo: Exploring Word Embeddings for Text Adaptation to a given Context</i>, included in the proceedings of the  <a href="http://computationalcreativity.net/iccc20/papers/ICCC20_Proceedings.pdf">11th International Conference on Computational Creativity</a>, which can be cited as follows:
 <pre>
 @inproceedings{mendes_goncalooliveira:iccc2020b,
 	author = {Rui Mendes and Hugo {Gon{\c c}alo Oliveira}},